gdh1995/vimium-c/README.md

     * in this case, use `<a-#>` and `<c-+>` directly
   * if only one of Alt/Ctrl/Meta is pressed, then ignore the CapsLock (just like what Chrome does), and a key can be translated into `<a-s-f>` only when the ShiftKey is pressed
+* add an **option to stop focusing new tab page** and leave browser's address bar focused
 * full-featured Firefox support (although Firefox has no "contentSettings" support)
 * Exclusions:
   * passKeys always takes effects, even when a prior key has matched